How does a flash glucose monitor and CGM work?

 If you don’t qualify for a flash glucose monitor or CGM, your main option is to self-fund a device.
 It’s expensive so if it’s something you’re thinking of doing, it’s worth speaking to your healthcare team first to see if they think it’s something that would suit you.

 There is only one flash glucose monitor manufactured at the moment.
-This is called the Freestyle Libre (the Freestyle Libre2, the newest model has alarms for predicted high or low blood sugar, but the alarm only sounds when you scan the sensor to check your readings).
-Both are offered on the NHS to people who qualify and are available to buy.
+This is called the Freestyle Libre (the Freestyle Libre2, The newest model has alarms for predicted high or low blood sugar levels.
+But when the alarm does sound you still have you scan your arm to check your blood sugar level.

 Cost of buying a Freestyle Libre